yt-project/libyt/doc/libytAPI/SetYTParameter.md

     - `0`: No
     - `1`: Yes
 - `int dimensionality` (Default=`INT_UNDEFINED`)
   - Usage: Dimensionality of the simulation.
-We only support 3 for now.
+  > :warning: We only support 3 for now.
 - `int domain_dimensions[3]` (Default=`INT_UNDEFINED`)
   - Usage: Number of cells along each dimension on the root AMR level.
 - `int refine_by` (Default=`INT_UNDEFINED`)